keithj2780/svelte-starter-app/README.md

 The project file structure separates components from the pages.

-The only other dependency is the [svero router](https://github.com/kazzkiq/svero).
+~~The only other dependency is the [svero router](https://github.com/kazzkiq/svero).
+Routes are defined in /Routes.svelte~~ The only other dependency is the [svelte-spa-router](https://github.com/ItalyPaleAle/svelte-spa-router).
 Routes are defined in /Routes.svelte

 However, [fontawesome](https://fontawesome.com) and [materialdesignicons](https://materialdesignicons.com) and also [FeatherIcons](https://feathericons.com) are all used - the only reason for doing so is to demonstrate that there is no particular dependency on any of them.
 Remove the links from public/index.html if desired.